 Where it began

-Darla and Doug were both working with ophthalmologists, optometrists and retail opticals.
-One of the biggest issues for optical departments was the handling of inventory.
-Even with barcode labels, to do an inventory required taking each frame off the board, scanning it, then uploading all of the scans to the software, checking the differences and making adjustments.
-The process used to take at least ½ a day for staff in most opticals.
-As a result, most opticals didn’t do inventory very often and rarely had a good current count of what was in the building.
+Darla and Doug are both optical industry veterans.
+They have worked with ophthalmologists, optometrists and retail optical shops.
+One of the biggest issues for the optical industry is the management of inventory.
+Even with barcode labels, to do an inventory requires taking each frame off the board, scanning it, then uploading all of the scans to the software, checking the differences and making adjustments.
+The process routinely takes at least ½ a day and at least 2 staff members.
+As a result, most optical shops don’t do inventory very often and rarely have an accurate count of what was in stock.